-This 8-Day Uganda Safari from Kigali – Gorillas, Chimps & Wildlife from Kigali is a specialized wildlife deep-experience including gorilla trekking in Bwindi Impenetrable National Park, chimpanzee trekking in Kibale Forest National Park, game drives, boat cruises in Queen Elizabeth National Park, cultural encounters, city tours in Fort Portal and Kampala, and more.
+This 8-Day Uganda Safari from Kigali combines gorilla trekking in Bwindi Impenetrable National Park, chimpanzee trekking in Kibale Forest National Park, game drives, boat cruises in Queen Elizabeth National Park, cultural experiences, and city tours in Fort Portal and Kampala.

 8-Day Uganda Safari from Kigali Highlights

-• Day 1: Kigali – Bwindi Forest National Park
+- Day 1: Kigali to Bwindi Forest National Park

-• Day 2: Gorilla Trekking in Bwindi & Transfer to Lake Bunyonyi
+- Day 2: Gorilla trekking in Bwindi and transfer to Lake Bunyonyi

 Detailed 8-Day Uganda Safari from Kigali Itinerary

-Day 1: Kigali – Bwindi Forest National Park
+Day 1: Kigali to Bwindi Forest National Park

-Day 2: Gorilla Trekking in Bwindi & Transfer to Lake Bunyonyi
+Day 2: Gorilla Trekking in Bwindi and Transfer to Lake Bunyonyi

-Starts early at 7:00 am.
-Enjoy an early breakfast and proceed to the park headquarters for a briefing on gorilla trekking rules and regulations.
-You will be divided into groups of eight trekkers assigned to a specific gorilla family for the day.
-Enter the forest to begin the search for these gentle apes.
+Starts early, at 7:00 am.
+Have breakfast, then head to park headquarters for the briefing on gorilla trekking guidelines.
+Groups of eight are assigned to a specific gorilla family for the day, before heading into the forest to search for them.

-Return from the forest, trek back to the starting point, meet your driver guide, have a picnic lunch, and depart Bwindi for Lake Bunyonyi.
-This is a 1.5-hour drive through the Kigezi region with its terraced slopes, rolling hills, and undulating plains.
-Arrive at Lake Bunyonyi in the evening, ready for a sunset boat cruise to explore Bunyonyi’s historical islands.
+Afterward, trek back to the starting point, meet your driver guide, and have a picnic lunch before departing Bwindi for Lake Bunyonyi, a 1.5-hour drive through the Kigezi region’s terraced hills.
+Arrive at Lake Bunyonyi in the evening for a sunset boat cruise to explore some of its islands.

 Day 3: Transfer to Queen Elizabeth National Park

-In the morning, opt for a canoe experience or a community walk on the shores of Lake Bunyonyi.
-After 1 or 2 hours, begin the drive to Queen Elizabeth National Park (QENP).
-The drive heads north along the eastern lower escarpments of the Rwenzori ranges, where, weather permitting, you can see the glaciated peaks.
+In the morning, take an optional canoe trip or community walk along the shores of Lake Bunyonyi.
+After 1 to 2 hours, begin the drive to Queen Elizabeth National Park, heading north along the lower eastern escarpment of the Rwenzori range, with views of the glaciated peaks on a clear day.

-Descend gradually into the Great Rift Valley and eventually to Queen Elizabeth National Park.
-The park is located in a fertile, equatorial area with unmatched beautiful scenery.
-It is Uganda’s most popular and easily accessible Savannah park primarily marked by grassy savannah plains, leafy rainforests, dense papyrus swamps, and natural explosion crater lakes.
+Descend gradually into the Great Rift Valley and continue to Queen Elizabeth National Park.
+The park sits in a fertile equatorial area and ranks among Uganda’s most visited and accessible savannah parks, with grassy plains, forest, papyrus swamp, and crater lakes.

-A morning game drive is the park’s highlight.
-With one of the highest biodiversity ratings of any game reserve globally, Queen Elizabeth boasts a total of 95 mammal species and over 610 bird species, including permanent residents and migratory species.
-In the afternoon, a boat cruise offers amazing opportunities to view wildlife, unique birds, reptiles, and more.
+A morning game drive is the highlight of the park.
+Queen Elizabeth holds 95 mammal species and over 600 bird species, including both resident and migratory populations.
+In the afternoon, a boat cruise brings further chances to view wildlife, birds, and reptiles.

 Day 5: Transfer to Kibale Forest National Park

-A carpet of green estates spreads before you as far as the eye can see, in unusual contrast to the countryside you have just passed through.
-In the afternoon, visit nearby destinations including Mpanga market in Fort Portal town, the historical Amabere Ga’nyinamwiru caves, Toro Kingdom palace, crater lakes, and more.
-Retire to your lodge in the evening.
+In the afternoon, visit nearby sites, including Mpanga market in Fort Portal, the Amabere Ga’Nyinamwiru caves, the Toro Kingdom palace, and local crater lakes.
+Return to your lodge in the evening.

-Day 6: Bigodi Wetland Walk & Chimpanzee Trekking
+Day 6: Bigodi Wetland Walk and Chimpanzee Trekking

-This morning, explore the Bigodi Wetland Sanctuary, part of the larger Magombe wetlands.
-The sanctuary is a popular eco-tourism destination within the Kibale Forest area and is operated by the Kibale Association for Rural and Environmental Development (KAFRED), a local community-based organization.
-Activities here include birdwatching, swamp walks, and community walks.
+In the morning, explore Bigodi Wetland Sanctuary, part of the wider Magombe wetlands.
+The sanctuary is run by the Kibale Association for Rural and Environmental Development, a local community organization, and offers bird watching, swamp walks, and community visits.

-In the afternoon, embark on a forest walk in search of chimpanzees.
-Trek through the lush green forest, surrounded by bird songs, and expect to see at least 8 other types of primates, including Red-tailed and grey-cheeked mangabeys, and of course, the endangered chimpanzees.
-Walking in this forest is fairly easy due to well-maintained trails and moderately flat terrain.
+In the afternoon, take a forest walk in search of chimpanzees.
+The forest also holds at least 8 other primate species, including red-tailed and grey-cheeked mangabeys, alongside the chimpanzees.
+The walk is fairly easy, with well-maintained trails and mostly flat terrain.

 Day 7: Transfer to Kampala

-After breakfast at your lodge in Kibale Forest, depart for Kampala via Mubende and Mityana towns.
-Take a detour to visit the historical Nakayima tree; a tree with significant cultural importance to the Baganda people.
-Continue the drive to Kampala.
-Arrive in the evening, and be dropped off at your hotel in the heart of Kampala city.
+After breakfast at your lodge in Kibale Forest, depart for Kampala via Mubende and Mityana.
+Along the way, stop at the historical Nakayima Tree, a site of cultural significance to the Baganda people.

 End of 8-Day Uganda Safari from Kigali.